Kinematics of robotic manipulators - forward kinematics 1

 In this series of tutorials we examine two approaches.
 The method of forward kinematics sets the position of each joint in turn and from this information computes the position of the tool tip.
 It is the subject of this tutorial and the next.

-In later tutorials we examine inverse kinematics where we begin with the required position of the tool tip and then find the position of each link.
+In a following tutorial we examine inverse kinematics where we begin with the required position of the tool tip and then find the position of each link.
 In practice inverse kinematics is more useful but we begin with forward kinematics as the analytic methods are more straightforward.

 A reasonable knowledge of linear algebra is necessary to follow some aspects of this tutorial.